-This Act may be cited as the "Cherokee Nation Administrative Procedure Act" and codified as Title Section of the Cherokee Code Annotated.
+This Act may he cited as the "Cherokee Nation Administrative Procedure Amendments Act of 2012" and codified as Title 13, Sections 102 and 304. of the Cherokee Code Annotated.

 Section 2.
 Purpose

 The purpose of this Act is to enact minimum standard procedures for agencies of the Cherokee Nation and confer the force of law upon rules adopted by agencies.